- ¾ cup oily or unoily toover dal (split pigeon peas), uncooked

 - Pinch of red chili powder (optional)

-- Wash split pigeon peas few times until all the oil is washed off.
+- Wash split pigeon peas few times.
+For oily dal make sure all the oil is washed off.
 Soak in about 1 ½ cups of water for 1 to 2 hours or until peas are soft in a medium size soup pot.
 (Soaking is optional).

 - Add diced tomato.
 Cover with a lid and cook it with water on a medium heat until peas are very soft, about one hour.
 Dal can also be cooked in a pressure cooker, according to manufacturer’s direction.

 - Once the dal is cooked, take off the heat and add ½ cup of water and mix it with a whisk or an immersion blender until it has a consistency of slightly thick soup.
 Start heating the dal on medium heat.
-Add salt, jaggary, turmeric, dhana jeeru, green chili, ginger and let it simmer for 10 to 15 minutes on low heat or a simmer burner.
+Add salt, jaggary, turmeric, dhana-jeeru, green chili and ginger.
+Stir dal and let it simmer for 10 to 15 minutes on low heat or a simmer burner.

-- In a separate small heavy bottomed pan, heat oil on medium high heat.
-Add fenugreek seeds and let it sizzle.
-Lower the heat, add mustard and cumin seeds and let it sizzle.
-Add asafoetida, curry leaves, red chili and chili powder.
+- In a separate small heavy bottomed sauce pan, heat oil on medium high heat until shimmering.
+Add fenugreek seeds and let them sizzle.
+Lower the heat, add mustard and cumin seeds and let them sizzle.
+Add asafetida, curry leaves, red chili and chili powder.
 Pour oil with everything over dal.
 Mix it with dal, add lemon juice and let it simmer for two to three minutes.
 Garnish with cilantro before serving.
 Serve warm along with meal of Indian flat bread and vegetable, and over rice.